Skip to content

 Modules disambiguated to bson0, utils0, etc.

-• A dep is being constructed twice in your build graph.
-Almost always caused by calling b.dependency("foo", .{}).module("foo") somewhere, that asks the dep's own build.zig for its module instance, and in deep transitive graphs you end up with multiple instances of the same logical package.
+A dep is being constructed twice in your build graph.
+This is almost always caused by calling b.dependency("foo", .{}).module("foo") somewhere, which asks the dep's own build.zig for a fresh module instance.
+In deep transitive graphs you end up with multiple instances of the same logical package.
+The fix is to switch to b.dependency("foo", .{}).path("src/root.zig") + b.createModule(...) + explicit addImport calls.

-planctl clean didn't remove a file
+planctl clean did not remove a file

 Workbench connection refused

-Service didn't come back up after restore
+Service did not come back up after restore